 Base Salary.
 For the fiscal year ended December 31, 1997, the Compensation Committee reviewed and approved the base salary paid by the Company to its executive officers and the Presidents of certain Subsidiaries.
 Annual adjustments to base salaries are determined based upon a number of factors, including the Company's performance (to the extent such performance can fairly be attributed or related to each executive's officer's performance), as well as the nature of each executive officer's responsibilities, capabilities and contributions.
-In addition, for the fiscal year ended December 31, 1997, the Compensation Committee reviewed the base salaries of its executive officers in an attempt to ascertain whether those salaries fairly reflect job responsibilities and prevailing market conditions and rates of pay.
-The Compensation Committee believes that base salaries for the Company's executive officers have been reasonable in relation to the Company's size and performance in comparison with the compensation paid by similarly sized companies or companies within the Company's industry.
+In addition, for the fiscal year ended December 31, 1997, Compensation Committee reviewed the base salaries of its executive officers in an attempt to ascertain whether those salaries fairly reflect job responsibilities and prevailing market conditions and rates of pay.
+Compensation Committee believes that base salaries for the Company's officers have been reasonable in relation to the Company's size and performance in comparison with the compensation paid by similarly sized companies or companies within the Company's industry.

 Incentive Compensation.
 As discussed above, a substantial portion of the compensation paid to the Presidents of certain of the Subsidiaries is in the form of incentive compensation designed to reward the achievement of operating goals.
-Under the terms of the bonus incentive plan for the Presidents of the Subsidiaries and the Nu Skin Asia Pacific, Inc. 1996 Stock Incentive Plan, the Board of Directors and the Compensation Committee have authority, within the terms of such plans, to select the executive officers and employees who will be granted bonuses or awards.
+Under the terms of the bonus incentive plan for the Presidents of the Subsidiaries and the Nu Skin Asia Pacific, Inc. 1996 Stock Incentive Plan, the Board of Directors and the Compensation Committee have authority, within the terms of such plans, to select the executive officers and employees who will be granted bonuses and other awards and to determine the timing, pricing and amount of any such bonuses or awards.